damianhakert/damianhakert.github.io/source/posts/2016-12-02-a-media-companys-gitlab-wishlist.html.md

 **Wouter: Currently, no we don’t.
 Right now we create separate folders and label the versions.
 We use InDesign and Photoshop files.**
 {: .alert .alert-info}

-**Lee:** Ok so not Balsamiq or another tool mockup tool.
+**Lee:** Ok so not Balsamiq or another mockup tool.
 Frankly this is on our dream feature list.
 I think everybody on our team wants to be able to version Photoshop and InDesign documents, but we don’t have a good solution for those files right now that is going to work smoothly.
 On a related note though, it looks like Adobe is getting into the versioning space for files like these, so there’s a silver lining here in that once Adobe solves that problem, we’ll probably do something similar quickly thereafter.
 For now if it’s a text-based format or some other kind of underlying xml structure then sure, we’re good, we can version that.
 Otherwise it’s pretty tiresome to use GitLab for versioning Photoshop/InDesign files.

 **Wouter: Right, and especially for seeing differences in those files.**
 {: .alert .alert-info}